yantonov/anaconda-docker/README.md

 Anaconda docker image

-There were some periodic problems with official docker images, that is why current repository was created.
+There were some periodic problems with official (continuuumIO) docker images, that is why current repository was created.

 Docker file provides
 1. ubuntu 16.04
-2. python 3.7.3
-3. anaconda 2019.03
+2. anaconda 2019.03

 Links:
 1. [anaconda](https://anaconda.org/anaconda/python)